Architecture of 8086

 - It operates with respect to T-states (clock cycles) and not machine cycles.

-- AX register:
+- AX register: (Combination of AL and AH Registers)

 It holds operands and results during multiplication and division operations.
 Also an accumulator during String operations.

-- BX register:
+- BX register: (Combination of BL and BH Registers)

 It holds the memory address (offset address) in indirect addressing modes.

-- CX register:
+- CX register: (Combination of CL and CH Registers)

-- DX register:
+- DX register: (Combination of DL and DH Registers)

-It is used with AX to hold 32 bit values during multiplication and division.
+It is used with AX to hold 32-bit values during multiplication and division.

 Arithmetic Logic Unit (16 bit):

-Performs 8 and 16 bit arithmetic and logic operations.
+Performs 8 and 16-bit arithmetic and logic operations.

 Special purpose registers (16-bit):